 - Washing Machine

-About this PropertySurround yourself in historic elegance and charisma.
-Originally constructed in 1912, Lela's has been appealingly modernized with consideration for its original character.
-Visitors will find an artful combination of period and modern furnishings, crown molding and bespoke craftsmanship everywhere the home.
-Lela’s is the ideal getaway for privacy, romance, tranquility and peaceful.
+About this PropertySurround yourself in historic elegance and magic.
+Originally constructed in 1912, Lela's has been appealingly redone with consideration for its original character.
+Visitors will find an artful combination of period and modern furnishings, crown molding and bespoke craftsmanship all through the home.
+Lela’s is the ideal getaway for privacy, romance, calm and peaceful.
 This one-of-a-kind historic home longs to become your home away from home.

 3 Bedrooms, 2.5 Baths: 2 with Queen and 1 with Double.